entropy1337/infernal-twin/README.md

 ## Thanks and Credits:

 * Special thanks to all my friends for comments and feedbacks.
-* Thank you zstyblik for your patches.
+* Thank you zstyblik a lot for your patches, suggestions and improvements on the tool.

 * Creators: